adarnimrod/template/README.rst

 - :code:`run`: Runs a command and returns the stdout, stderr and returncode using run_.
 This function replaces the :code:`run` filter.
+- :code:`readfile`: Returns the contents of a file.

 Example usage can be seen in :code:`tests` and for specific filters in the docstrings in :code:`template/functions.py`.